LINCHPIN

 SEED's Three-Domain Model

-SEED's framework identifies three domains that must be aligned for flourishing to take root at the community level.
-These domains are not policy silos.
-They are not separate "focus areas" to be addressed by separate programs reporting to separate funders with separate metrics.
-They are a single interdependent system—and it is precisely the failure to treat them as a system that has rendered most social interventions ineffective.
+SEED's framework identifies three domains that must align for flourishing to take root at the community level.
+These domains are a single interdependent system.
+The failure to treat them as a system has rendered most social interventions ineffective.

 Society

 The ecosystem of mediating institutions that shape civic and moral life.
 Families, schools, faith communities, employers, and local leadership networks form the connective tissue of civic life.
 When these institutions weaken, families lose the structural support that makes flourishing possible.
-SEED strengthens the mediating institutions closest to the person—not as a substitute for individual agency, but as the soil in which it grows.
+SEED strengthens the mediating institutions closest to the person: the soil in which individual agency grows.

 Key outcomes: Household stability (two-parent formation and retention), civic participation rates, leadership pipeline development from within communities, cultural continuity through faith-business-family partnerships.

 The Society domain addresses the institutional ecosystem directly.
-Its premise is that individual outcomes are downstream of institutional health.
-A person's probability of forming a stable family, maintaining employment, avoiding addiction, and raising children who replicate those positive outcomes is not primarily a function of individual choices made in a vacuum.
-It is a function of whether the institutional ecosystem surrounding that person—the family they were raised in, the congregation they belong to, the civic organizations they participate in, the neighborhood norms they absorb—reinforces or undermines the habits and virtues that flourishing requires.
+Individual outcomes are downstream of institutional health.
+A person's probability of forming a stable family, maintaining employment, avoiding addiction, and raising children who replicate those positive outcomes depends primarily on the institutional ecosystem surrounding that person: the family they were raised in, the congregation they belong to, the civic organizations they participate in, the neighborhood norms they absorb.
 Policy interventions that target individual behavior without addressing institutional context consistently underperform.
 SEED's Society domain targets the context.

 Education

-Formation, not just credentialing.
-The measure of a good education is not the credential earned but the person formed.
+Formation first, credentials second.
+The measure of a good education is the person formed.
 Oklahoma produces graduates without clear pathways into meaningful work while employers report persistent shortages of skilled, reliable labor.
 SEED promotes apprenticeship and applied learning alongside moral formation, deep parent engagement, and the integration of academic and vocational pathways.

 Key outcomes: Post-secondary pathways into meaningful work, parent engagement metrics, workforce readiness through integrated academic-vocational tracks, character formation demonstrated through responsibility and service.

-The Education domain begins from a deliberately unfashionable premise: the purpose of education is to form persons, not to produce credentials.
-The contemporary education system—from K-12 through higher education—has been progressively organized around the production of measurable outputs: test scores, graduation rates, degrees conferred, certifications earned.
-These metrics are not meaningless, but they are insufficient.
-They measure whether a student has acquired certain competencies; they do not measure whether a student has been formed into a person capable of sustaining employment, maintaining a family, contributing to civic life, and transmitting culture to the next generation.
+The Education domain begins from a deliberately unfashionable premise: the purpose of education is to form persons, to produce credentials second.
+The contemporary education system, from K-12 through higher education, progressively organized itself around the production of measurable outputs: test scores, graduation rates, degrees conferred, certifications earned.
+These metrics have value, but they are insufficient.
+They measure whether a student has acquired certain competencies.
+They fail to measure whether a student has been formed into a person capable of sustaining employment, maintaining a family, contributing to civic life, and transmitting culture to the next generation.
 Oklahoma's education system produces graduates who hold credentials but lack the practical skills, work habits, and moral formation that employers need and that family stability requires.
 The gap between credentialing and formation is SEED's operating space in the Education domain.

-Concretely, this means SEED promotes the integration of academic and vocational pathways—not as a "track" for non-college-bound students but as a fundamental redesign of what education is for.
-As Matthew Crawford argues in Shop Class as Soulcraft, skilled manual work engages the full range of human cognitive capacity—problem-solving, judgment, adaptation to material reality—and provides a form of dignity and agency that credentialist culture systematically devalues.10 It means deep parent engagement as a core educational strategy, not an afterthought.
-It means apprenticeship models that embed young people in functioning workplaces where they observe and absorb the professional habits—punctuality, reliability, respect for authority, collaborative problem-solving—that no classroom can adequately simulate.
-And it means taking character formation seriously as an educational outcome, not as an extracurricular add-on.
+Concretely, SEED promotes the integration of academic and vocational pathways as a fundamental redesign of what education is for, applied to all students.
+As Matthew Crawford argues in Shop Class as Soulcraft, skilled manual work engages the full range of human cognitive capacity (problem-solving, judgment, adaptation to material reality) and provides a form of dignity and agency that credentialist culture systematically devalues.10 Deep parent engagement becomes a core educational strategy.
+Apprenticeship models embed young people in functioning workplaces where they observe and absorb the professional habits (punctuality, reliability, respect for authority, collaborative problem-solving) that no classroom can adequately simulate.
+Character formation becomes a core educational outcome.

 Economic Development

-Prosperity must serve families, not extract from them.
-Economic growth that hollows out communities, displaces families, or concentrates opportunity in ways that leave rural and working-class Oklahomans behind is not development—it is extraction.
+Prosperity must serve families.
+Economic growth that hollows out communities, displaces families, or concentrates opportunity in ways that leave rural and working-class Oklahomans behind is extraction, and SEED calls it that.
 SEED promotes economic strategies that create family-sustaining jobs, strengthen local ownership, and build wealth that stays in communities.

 Key outcomes: Family-sustaining wage access, local business formation and retention rates, workforce pipelines matched to regional demand, economic mobility that reinforces rather than undermines family stability.